How to Crack CA Final in the First Attempt – Subject Wise Approach

 • All the practical aspects covered during articleship, form part of the theoretical portion in this paper which cover 20% of the syllabus.

-• Professional Ethics and Company Law are among the important chapters of the syllabus.
+• Professional Ethics is an important and a scoring chapter of the syllabus.
 Thus, one must prepare them in entirety instead of just going through the question and answers.

 • One must refer the guidance notes and statements with every amendment issued by ICAI in auditing standards and attach it along with the final revision book.